 Wear comfortable shoes if you can.
 Choose shoes that are supportive and that won’t bother you after several intervals of standing.
 If wearing comfortable shoes isn’t an option, don’t wear shoes while standing.
 When combined with a good mat, being barefoot is really quite comfortable.

 Use a tool or app to help you keep track

 There are apps for desktops that help you keep track but all of the ones that I’ve tried are very manual and I found that I lost interest in using them.
 There are watch apps if you use a smart watch and this can be a great way to keep track.
 Personally I use a phone app that reminds me every twenty minutes and then again after ten minutes.
 None of these options seems like the perfect solution, however.
 I think a sensor driven device would be ideal – maybe one that would keep track of the time that I’m at my desk and if it’s raised or lowered.
 Better yet, a way to keep track of when I’m sitting, standing or moving throughout the entire work day.
 If you know of such a thing, please leave a comment and I’ll update the description.

 So that’s standing desks in a nutshell.
 They’re a great way to be more active at work and to reduce the time you spend sitting.
+Of course, standing and sitting are only one part of being healthy during the work day.
+There’s a lot of great info out there about staying active in your office, like these 10 Office Workouts You Can Do To Boost Your Productivity, for example.
 Do you have any tips about standing desks or standing at work that you’d like to share?
 Help us all out by leaving a comment below!